 - Excellence in the safety and quality of care rendered to patients by fellows today - Excellence in the safety and quality of care rendered to patients by today's fellows in their future practice - Excellence in professionalism - Appreciation for the privilege of providing care for patients - Commitment to the well-being of the students, residents, fellows, faculty members, and all members of the health care team - VI.A.
 Patient Safety, Quality Improvement, Supervision, and Accountability - VI.A.1.
-Patient Safety and Quality Improvement - VI.A.1.a) Patient Safety

-Culture of Safety
+Patient Safety and Quality Improvement - VI.A.1.a) Patient Safety - VI.A.1.a).(1) Culture of Safety attitudes of its personnel toward safety in order to identify areas for improvement.

 A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
-An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety in order to identify areas for improvement.
+An effective organization has formal mechanisms to assess the knowledge, skills, and